Advertisement

 What's it like inside?

 It’s good to see Vauxhall finally having a bit of a go in here, because for the past few years it’s been left well behind by its Peugeot stablemate.
-And given that you spend most of your car ownership sat inside rather than looking at it, that matters.
+And given that you spend most of your time sat inside the thing rather than looking at it, that matters.

 And it feels a big improvement on its predecessor.
 The centrepiece is the dual screen setup, with a 10-inch digital instrument panel and 10- or 16-inch widescreen infotainment display, both of which look sharp and are impressive on the eye too.
-It’s also a step up in terms of material quality, with a proper premium feel to things.
+It’s also a step up in terms of material quality, with a proper premium feel.

 How much is it gonna cost me?

 Prices start at just shy of £35k.
-That gets you into a base spec Grandland, with prices rising to over £38k for the full bells ‘n’ whistles top spec.
-More on the Buying tab.
+That gets you into a base spec Grandland, rising to over £38k for the full bells ‘n’ whistles top spec.

 What's the verdict?

-We’d have liked Vauxhall to be a bit more daring to really take the fight to the Nissan Qashqai and co
+We’d have liked Vauxhall to be a bit more daring with it to really state its case over the Qashqai

-The new Vauxhall Grandland is an improvement on the old one both inside and out, but there's nothing groundbreaking about it.
-Sure, it gets a smarter suit but even with all the new light up bits, we doubt it’s going to earn too many second glances.
-We’d have liked Vauxhall to be a bit more daring to really take the fight to the Nissan Qashqai and co.
+The second generation of Vauxhall Grandland is an improvement on the first, but there's nothing groundbreaking here.
+Sure, it looks smarter and comes well equipped, but we doubt it’s going to earn too many second glances.
+Even with that strapping front end.
+In all honesty we’d have liked Vauxhall to be a bit more daring with it to really state its case over the Qashqai and other mid-size rivals.

 The Rivals